 Home to the famous military monument located in the middle of a huge roundabout, Victory Monument is a great place to live.
 I should know, I used to live there!

-It's situated on the BTS line and gets you to Siam Station in 4 stops, and Asok in 8.
+It's situated on the BTS line and gets you to Siam Station in four stops, and Asok Station in eight.